dragonfax/squares/README.md

 ## Goal

-Golang needs a UI.
-Its own UI, written in golang.
-Not just some swig-style auto-generated API that wraps an existing widget set already written in C/C++.
+Go needs a UI.
+Its own UI, written in Go.
+Not a swig-style auto-generated API that wraps some native widgets written in C and accessed over CGO.
 You should be able to write the UI and widgets themselves in Go, and create new widgets without leaving the Go language.

 ## Solution

 I enjoy developing mobile apps with Flutter and Dart.
 I enjoy Flutter's API design, the declarative syntax and the React-style of building widgets and UIs.
 I also appreciate Flutters internal performant design and common sense approach to optimziation, reflow, layout, and rendering.
-As a result I don't see a need to design a new UI system from scratch, when there is one that already matched the needs.
+As a result I don't see a need to design a new UI system from scratch, when there is one that already matches my needs.

 I also enjoy programming with Go.
 While Dart is a fine language, I prefer Go over Dart.
 And I would like to use Flutter with Go.